pfroud/bike-prices/README.md

 Answers are discussed in [Results &sect; Questions answered](#questions-answered).

 I also was interested to learn if, in general, it is better to buy a cheap version of an expensive model or an expensive model of a cheap version.
-I learned this question doesn't really have an answer, so this diagram couldn't be useful.
+It turns out this question doesn't have an answer.

 ## Implementation